bjeker/wall-e-impact/README.md

 - Compute the metrics and data using this terminal command: npx ie --manifest manifest.yml
 - The outputs will be in the console and in the output YAML file named "energy.yml".

-This is in active development and more features will be implemented.

 ## Credits
 This was done using research on Game Engines and their power consumptions from the following. https://arxiv.org/pdf/2402.06346v1